mongodb/specifications/source/crud/crud.rst

      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */
     maxTimeMS: Optional<Int64>;

     /**
+     * The maximum amount of time for the server to wait on new documents to satisfy a tailable cursor
+     * query.
+     *
+     * This options only applies to aggregations which return a TAILABLE_AWAIT cursor.
+Drivers
+     * SHOULD always send this value, if the cursor is not a TAILABLE_AWAIT cursor the server will
+     * ignore it.
+     *
+     * @note this option is an alias for `maxTimeMS`, used on `getMore` commands
+     * @note this option is not set on the `aggregate` command */
+    maxAwaitTimeMS: Optional<Int64>;

+    /**
      * Enables users to specify an arbitrary string to help trace the operation through
      * the database profiler, currentOp and logs.
 The default is to not send a value.